BitcoinDesign/Guide/guide/foundations/backups.md

 ## What are backups?

 When we talk about backups, we mean saving the information needed to restore access to a wallet outside of the application that created the private keys.
-Often, this will just be the [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) of 12 or 24 words, but can also include other information like a *pass-phrase*.
+Often, this will just be the [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) of 12 or 24 words, but can also include other information like a *pass-phrase* and [derivation path]({{ '/guide/glossary/#derivation-path' | relative_url }}).

 The main risks that backups need to protect against are: